api3dao/airnode/packages/validator/README.md

     message: string
 }
 ```
 If provided OIS is valid, parameter `valid` will be true, however parameter `messages` still might contain messages with `level` set to `warning`.
 If `valid` is `false`, there will be always one or more error messages.
+Similarly functions `isApiSpecsValid` and `isEndpointsValid` check only the API and endpoint specifications contained in the OIS.

 ## Validator structure